stratum-mining/sv2-workshop/docs/setup.md

 1. Remote into the SRI VM.
 2. Create a new `tmux` session.
 3. `cd ~/sv2-workshop`.
+4. Make sure the correct `workshop` branch (or branch of your choosing) is checked out.
 4. `python -m http.server 8888`.

 > Note: This can be done on any machine, however the slides specifically point the user to the SRI